StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 HTTP errors with Abnormal Content Length
 ----------------------------------------

 Some attackers try to hide their exchange by pretending the requests are failing.
-As not found pages are usually fairly small, looking at error pages with a decent size is a good start for a hunt.
+As unfound pages are usually fairly small, looking at error pages with a decent size is a good start for a hunt.